Investment Facilitation for Sustainable Development: Index maps adoption at domestic level

 Investment Facilitation is not about the protection or liberalisation of foreign direct investments.
 It is about implementing practical measures to improve the transparency and the predictability of domestic investor-related systems.

 In 2015, Brazil started to negotiate an innovative type of international investment treaty that focused on investment facilitation and cooperation.
 Furthermore, cooperation on investment facilitation has been on the agenda of global and regional fora such as the G20 and APEC and is promoted by international organisations such as the OECD and UNCTAD.
 A group of 69 WTO members signed a Joint Ministerial Statement on Investment Facilitation for Development Statement during the 11th Ministerial Conference in Buenos Aires in December 2017 calling for the start of “structured discussions with the aim of developing a multilateral framework on investment facilitation”.
-The WTO Structured Discussions started in March 2018 to identify possible elements of a potential international Investment Facilitation Framework ahead of the 12th Ministerial Conference in Kazakhstan in June 2020.
+The WTO Structured Discussions started in March 2018 to identify possible elements of a potential international Investment Facilitation Framework.
+More countries joined the Structured Discussion and issued a second Joint Statement on Investment Facilitation for Development on 22 November 2019.
+Formal negotiations started in September 2020 among currently 106 countries with the aim of reaching a substantive outcome ahead of the 12th Ministerial Conference in 2021.

 In light of this dynamic policy process: What do decision makers, in particular in developing countries, need to make informed decisions about the negotiations of multilateral disciplines on investment facilitation?
 We believe more evidence is needed on the landscape of investment facilitation measures, challenges of developing countries as well as on possible scenarios of a multilateral agreement.
 We therefore:

 - Built an Investment Facilitation Index that helps to conceptualise the scope of investment facilitation and map investment facilitation measures at the country-level.